mfkiwl/VoronoiFVM.jl/docs/src/index.md

 # Papers and preprints using this package

-Please consider a pull request if you have published work which could be added to this list.
+Please consider a pull request updating `CITATION.bib` if you have published work which could be added to this list.

 ```@bibliography